 Anyway, The Force isn't the only thing in the prequels that gets more interesting:

-5: To See Democracy Break Down is More Interesting Than Seeing the Dystopian Aftermath
+5. The Democracy Break Down Is More Interesting Than the Dystopian Aftermath

 One of my favorite lines is when Padme Amidala says "I was not elected to watch my people suffer and die while you discuss this invasion in a committee!"